threefoldtech/info_grid/src/farmers/threefold_token/buy_sell_tft/tfchain_stellar_bridge.md

    * Transfer TFT from TFChain to Stellar
       * Click on *Withdraw*

-Note: If you are on Threefold Connect App, you can export your account to the Polkadot extension.
+Note: If you are on ThreeFold Connect App, you can export your account to the Polkadot extension.
 Look at the section [Move Farm from the TF app to the TF Portal (polkadot.js)](#move-farm-from-the-tf-app-to-the-tf-portal-polkadotjs).